Egalitarian item allocation: Ordinally egalitarian allocations

+Online egalitarian allocation

+In the online setting, the items come one by one.
+Each item must be allocated immediately when it arrives.

+Kawase and Sumita study two variants: for the adversarial variant, they give an algorithm with competitive ratio 1/n, and show that it is the best possible.
+For the i.i.d. variant, they give a nearly-optimal algorithm.

 Comparison to other fairness criteria

 Proportionality

 Whenever a proportional allocation exists, the relative-leximin allocation is proportional.
 This is because, in a proportional allocation, the smallest relative value of an agent is at least 1/n, so the same must hold when we maximize the smallest relative value.
 However, the absolute-leximin allocation might not be proportional, as shown in the example above.